CodeSquirrelPL/hnefatafl/fontello-a9766c89/README.txt

   twitter bootstrap.
 Also, you can skip <i> style and assign icon classes directly to text elements, if you don't mind about IE7.

-- demo.html - demo file, to show your webfont content
+- demo.php - demo file, to show your webfont content

 - LICENSE.txt - license info about source fonts, used to build your one.